helm/charts/stable/minecraft/README.md

 # Minecraft

-[Minecraft](https://minecraft.net/en/) Minecraft is a game about placing blocks and going on adventures.
+[Minecraft](https://minecraft.net/en/) is a game about placing blocks and going on adventures.

 ## Introduction